zwelisha/prosuite/README.md

 Deatils [here](https://nextjs.org/)

 #### 3. Text Editor
 Any text editor of your choice can be used.
 However Visual Studio Code and Atom are highly recommended.
+See [VS Code](https://code.visualstudio.com/) and [Atom](https://atom-editor.cc/)

 #### 4. Prettier
 The installation documentation for Prettier can be found [here](https://prettier.io/) have clear instructions for each text editor.

 #### 5. Jest
 The installation documentation for Jest can be found [here](https://jestjs.io/docs/getting-started) You can also install Jest by running ```npm install --save-dev jest```

 #### Folder Structure